Codecademy/docs/content/general/concepts/xml/terms/xpath/xpath.md

 **XPath** is a language used to query different parts of an [XML](https://www.codecademy.com/resources/docs/general/xml) document.
 There are several versions of the specification from the [World Wide Web Consortium](https://www.w3.org/) (W3C):

 - [XPath 1.0](https://www.w3.org/TR/1999/REC-xpath-19991116/) was introduced in 1999 and is still the most widely implemented version.
-- [XPath 2.0](https://www.w3.org/TR/xpath20/) was introduced in 2007, with a second edition in 2010.
-It offered considerable revisions primarily around a richer type system, and is a subset of version 1.0 of the more expansive XQuery language.
+- [XPath 2.0](https://www.w3.org/TR/xpath20/) was introduced in 2007, with the second edition in 2010.
+It offered considerable revisions primarily around a richer type system and is a subset of version 1.0 of the more expansive XQuery language.
 - [XPath 3.0](https://www.w3.org/TR/xpath-30/) was introduced in 2014 and is a subset of XQuery 3.0.
 - [XPath 3.1](https://www.w3.org/TR/xpath-31/) was introduced in 2017 with additional data types to support JSON.